+Abstract

-Abstract: In this paper we first compare Parikh's condition to various pumping conditions - Bar-Hillel's pumping lemma, Ogden's condition and Bader-Moura's condition; secondly, to interchange condition; and finally, to Sokolowski's and Grant's conditions.
+In this paper we first compare Parikh's condition to various pumping conditions - Bar-Hillel's pumping lemma, Ogden's condition and Bader-Moura's condition; secondly, to interchange condition; and finally, to Sokolowski's and Grant"s conditions.
 In order to carry out these comparisons we present some properties of Parikh's languages.
-The main result is the orthogonality of the previously mentioned conditions and Parikh's condition.
+The main result is the orthogonality of the previously mentioned conditions and Parikh's condition. © 1998- Elsevier Science B.V.
+All rights reserved

-Keywords: Context-Free Languages, Parikh's Condition, Pumping Lemmas, Interchange Condition, Sokolowski's and Grant's Condition.
+Keywords: Context-free languages; Parikh's condition; Pumping lemmas; Interchange condition; Sokolowski's and Grant's condition

-1. INTRODUCTION
+1. Introduction

 The context-free grammars and the family of languages they describe, context free languages, were initially defined to formalize the grammatical properties of natural languages.
 Afterwards, their considerable practical importance was noticed, specially for defining programming languages, formalizing the notion of parsing, simplifying the translation of programming languages and in other string-processing applications.
-It's very useful to discover the internal structure of a formal language class during its study.
+It is very useful to discover the internal structure of a formal language class during its study.
 The determination of structural properties allows us to increase our knowledge about this language class.
 An additional benefit is obtained when a particular property is found to be easily testable; it then becomes a convenient tool for proving that some languages do not belong to this class.
-In figure 1 we show a classification of the most well-known conditions for context free languages.
+In Fig. 1 we show a classification of the most well-known conditions for context free languages.